-When I heard that Palermo was ranked as one of the best places in the world for street food, I knew our family would have to check out the scene.
+When I heard that Palermo was ranked as one of the best places in the world for street food, I knew our family would have to check out the scene as one of the things to do in Palermo.
 We love our street food and it’s a fast, easy and casual option for eating out with children.
 We had checked out the Vucceria market of Palermo earlier in the week but found the choice of vendors overwhelming.
 Our Italian is non-existent and most of the market vendors don’t speak English.
 So, I duly signed us up for a street food tour with StrEAT Palermo.
 We were on a mission to try out street food in Palermo with children and we needed expert guidance.

 - 1 The StrEAT Palermo Tour